Phone Number: 01722 335398

 Opening Hours & Prices: Opening times and ticket prices.

-English Heritage Membership: Save up to 21%
+English Heritage Membership: Free entry for up to 6 children

 Reviews: View Old Sarum reviews.